 Taylor, Bean & Whitaker followed other lenders with restrictions on TPO business for MI purposes.
 “Any Third Party Originated Loan Over 80% LTV, Minimum FICO 740, Maximum DTI 38, Maximum LTV 90, 1 Unit Primary Residence only.”
 This mirrors the restrictions that MI companies have put on business coming through their own doors.

-will be here before we know it, and supposedly on that date can no longer order appraisals instead using a designated pool of appraisers of unknown quality and efficiency.
+May 1 will be here before we know it, and supposedly on that date mortgage brokers can no longer order appraisals instead using a designated pool of appraisers of unknown quality and efficiency.
 The New Home Valuation Protection Code, used by Fannie & Freddie, created requirements governing appraisal selection, solicitation, compensation, conflicts of interest and corporate independence.
 As we all know, mortgage brokers will be prohibited from selecting appraisers, lenders are prohibited from using in-house staff appraisers to conduct initial appraisals, and lenders are prohibited from using appraisal management that they own or control.
 Appraisers, good and bad, are scrambling to sign up with management companies who have placed them on rotating lists, typically at a cost to the appraiser.
 Interestingly, the code mandates that mortgage brokers adhere to the rules of using a management company’s pool of appraisers, but mortgage bankers are not.

 For scheduled news today, we had Jobless Claims remain unchanged from the previous week at 627,000, still near a 26-year high and slightly higher than the 620,000 forecast.
 U.S. producer prices climbed more than forecast in January, +0.8%, also higher than projected and which followed a 1.9 percent drop in December.
 The core rate, excluding food and fuel, was +0.4%, also more than anticipated.
 Later, at 7AM PST, we will see Leading Economic Indicators, expected about unchanged, and the Philly Fed survey.
 Unfortunately rates have moved higher this morning, both before and after this news.
 Maybe focused on the supply issue of $97 billion of debt to be sold next week to support the government’s spending?
 The 10-yr is back to 2.85% and mortgages are worse by .250-.375 in price.